jhampstead/vcf_extractor/README.md

 ## Compiling extract_vcf

-If you need to compile ```extract_vcf``` from source, first load HTSLib.
+If you need to compile ```extract_vcf``` from source, first install or load HTSLib.
 You can then compile the executable using the following command:

 ```gcc -O3 -o extract_vcf extract_vcf.c -lhts```